AWARD AND PLANNING GUIDE

 When you receive Federal Work-Study, it is your responsibility to:

-- Find a work-study job through the Financial Aid & Scholarship Department.
+- Find an authorized work-study job through the Financial Aid & Scholarship Department.

 - Complete the necessary hiring forms.